zcrayman/tut-rest/3/README.md

 * Creating configuration for the core of your application
 * Creating a configuration for the your REST components
 * Initialising your RESTful Service's Web Infrastructure
-* Running up your complete RESTful service
+* Running your RESTful service in a Web Container

 ## Creating a Configuration for your Application's Core Domain using Spring JavaConfig